 © WFP/Amadou Baraze

 In Borno, Yobe and Adamawa states in northeast Nigeria, conflict is affecting the lives and livelihoods of millions of people.
-Almost 3 million people are facing hunger and 440,000 children under 5 are severely malnourished.
+4.3 million people are facing acute hunger and 300.000 children are suffering from acute malnutrition.
 Violence and insecurity are causing mass movements of people, with 1.75 million living in camps or host communities within Nigeria and tens of thousands seeking refuge in neighbouring countries, including Cameroon, Chad and Niger.
 Many of those who left the country are now returning, needing food and shelter.

 What the World Food Programme is doing to respond to the Nigeria emergency

 Throughout 2017, WFP has been distributing food and cash assistance (including mobile phone-based transfers) to more than one million people monthly in Yobe, Adamawa and Borno, the states hardest hit by the crisis.
 Those receiving assistance included displaced people living in camps or host communities, as well as vulnerable members of host communities and people returning home after months of displacement.

 WFP is providing specialised nutritious food to children and pregnant and nursing women.
 Surveys in IDP camps in Maiduguri, Borno state, show a dramatic drop in malnutrition rates.
 However, these still remain high in more remote areas.